Nieb/AppGameKit-Utilities/README.md

   Capitals for the first letter of every word, lowercase for the rest.
 This includes acronyms.<br/>
   Exceptions include constants and some other occasions.

-* An attempt is made to make the nameing & usage of variable & function names read like a natural language sentence.
+* An attempt is made to make the nameing and usage of variable & function names read like a natural language sentence.

 * Underscores are avoided.<br/>
   There are exceptions.